 Can I use frozen bananas?

 Yes, frozen bananas work just as well.
-Just thaw them completely before mashing and mixing into the batter.
+Just thaw them completely before mashing and mixing them into the batter.